NoahDeshotel/Dupuys-DockSide/WORKFLOW_GUIDE.md

 ## What's New?

-Your Tug Ops V3 system now has an **optimized order management workflow** with:
+Your Dupuys Dockside V3 system now has an **optimized order management workflow** with:

 ### 📥 **Order Inbox Dashboard**
 - CEO sees all new orders in one place